Nordvpn Auto Connect on Linux Your Ultimate Guide: Quick Setup, Tips, and Troubleshooting

 - curl ifconfig.co

-There are several solid paths depending on how you manage your Linux box.
+- Auto-connect methods by Linux flavor There are several solid paths depending on how you manage your Linux box.

 A. NordVPN CLI with systemd service